May 3, 2019 333

 Another derives from legislation passed on matters that, although not being strictly labor have implications for labor.
 The examples in this regard are laws relating to the National Provident Fund, the National Social Insurance Trust Fund, and Taxation.

 The fundamental human rights are also contained in the constitution of the Federal Republic of Nigeria.
 One of these fundamental human rights is freedom of association.
 Freedom of association means that workers have a fundamental right associate in a trade union.
 The laws on industrial relations are quite comprehensive and are discussed later in the relevant section.
 In addition to these laws, the Labour Act of 1974 forbids the employment of children.
 It also provides that deductions cannot be made from the wages of a worker without his or her written consent.
-The National Social Insurance Trust Fund helps small business understand why they must ensure their businesses and staff.
+The National Social Insurance Trust Fund helps small businesses understand why they must ensure their businesses and staff.

 The National Minimum Wage Act specifies the type of businesses that are exempted from paying the minimum wage.
 Small business owners need to be aware of the provisions of this Act so that they will understand from the outset whether they are exempted.
 Beyond these legislations, small business owners also need to pay attention to the decisions of the courts that have implications for the employment contract.